 He has also drawn for many trade publications including the Law Society Gazette, Nursing Standard and ("this week's guest publication ...")
 Skip Hire Magazine, as well as producing cartoons for greetings cards, books, websites and doing live graphic recording at conferences.

-He has exhibited cartoons at the Chris Beetles Gallery in London and at the Shrewsbury International Cartoon Festival.
+Royston has exhibited cartoons at the Chris Beetles Gallery in London and at the Shrewsbury International Cartoon Festival.
 He has also been a regular participant in the latter and is a co-organiser of the Herne Bay Cartoon Festival.

-Royston, second left, was part of a team of cartoonists that took on the house team on the TV quiz show Eggheads and left the show's resident team of quizzers somewhat scrambled.
+Royston, second left, was part of a winning team of cartoonists that appeared on the TV quiz show Eggheads and left the show's resident team of quizzers somewhat scrambled.
 One of the Eggheads called it "the most comprehensive defeat we've ever had".